-- 5.1 Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have a right to cancel your registration or enrolment to study a module and/or qualification, without giving any reason, within 14 days of the date of the email or letter confirming The Open University's acceptance of your application to register or enrol ("the Cancellation Period").
-You are not required to return or pay for any goods, such as course materials, that may have been sent to you during the cancellation period. - 5.2 In the case of short courses, your right to cancel your registration will come to an end as soon as you have accessed the online teaching or assessment materials or other course resources, even if less than the 14 day limit.
+- 5.2 Non-credit bearing Short Courses are not within the scope of this document, and your right to cancel your registration will come to an end as soon as you have accessed the online teaching or assessment materials or other course resources, even if less than the 14 day limit.
 By accessing those materials and resources, you are explicitly agreeing that they are provided to you at that time and acknowledging that your right to cancel will be lost if you access them.
-See Conditions of Registration: Short Courses 2019/20 for further detail. - 5.3 Cancellation of a module and/or qualification enrolment or registration can only happen before the start date of that module.
-To cancel your enrolment or registration, you must inform The Open University of your decision by letter, email or telephone before the 14 day statutory cancellation period has expired.
+See Conditions of Registration (Short Courses) 2020/21 for further detail. - 5.3 Cancellation of a module and/or qualification enrolment or registration can only happen before the start date of that module.
+To cancel your enrolment or registration, you must inform The Open University of your decision by letter, email or telephone before the 14day statutory cancellation period has expired.
 The statement must include your name, your Open University Personal Identifier (PI) Number, the module and/or qualification name and codes, for the module(s) and/or qualification you wish to cancel.
 If you send a letter, obtain proof of posting to confirm the date that you sent it. - 5.4 The Open University will acknowledge receipt of your cancellation request by e-mail or letter within 10 working days.
 If you have not heard from us by then, you should contact your SST.
 This information is also highlighted in the confirmation of your registration or enrolment for study at The Open University.